 GoPro – so useful for all your holiday footage.
 I love the Gopro Hero 4 as you can take it diving down to depths of 40metres GoPro HERO4 BLACK

-·Visit a tiger temple or take pictures with tigers.
+·Visit a tiger temple in Thailand or take pictures with tigers.
 The infamous tourist temple was closed down last year.
 When it was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
 This scandal is on top of the commonly held assumption that these tigers are drugged in order for tourists to take photos with them.
 I personally feel that the claim that people can get close to them because they are domesticated tigers brought up around people does not have any ground.
 Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised.
-Read more about the truth on the BBC website here
+Read more about the truth about Thailand’s tiger temple on the BBC website.

 Taking photos in the markets or streets with ‘pet’ monkeys or gibbons.
 These are animals that belong in the wild and should not be used in the tourist industry in this way.
 Often teeth are painfully removed to ensure the animal does not bite people and they are often wearing nappies and chained up.